-For each 15-week semester, one (1) unit of credit is assigned per hour each week of classroom or direct faculty didactic instruction (that is, per hour of lecture or student in class time) and a minimum of two (2) hours of out-of-class student work (homework).
-For courses that include workshop and/or laboratory time, one (1) unit of credit is assigned per two (2) hours each week of student time spent in this activity.
-For experiential education, one (1) unit of credit is assigned per two-and-a-half (2 $\frac{1}{2}$) hours each week of experiences, for a total of two (2) units for 75 hours per semester for IPPE, and six (6) units for each 240-hour, 6-week APPE block.
+For each semester/trimester, one (1) unit of credit equates to 15 hours of time in the classroom or direct faculty didactic instruction (that is, per hour of lecture or student in class time).
+For courses that include workshop and/or laboratory time, one (1) unit of credit may equate to up to 45 hours of class time.
+For experiential education, one (1) unit of credit is assigned per two-and-a-half (2 1⁄2) hours each week of experiences, for a total of two (2) units for 75 hours per semester for IPPE, and six (6) units for each 240-hour, 6-week APPE block.